Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/energy.md

 ;;;;;

-Energy can also be transferred wireless using an enderic laser.
+Energy can also be transferred wirelessly using an enderic laser.
 For more information, see page [enderic laser](^oritech:enderic_laser)

 <block;oritech:laser_arm_block>